Jul 6, 2026

 A complete beauty-collagen drink in one scoop.

-True that it's a complete co-formulated skin matrix (peptides + C + nicotinamide + antioxidants) in one serving.
-The caveat: it delivers fewer raw collagen grams than a 20 g bulk tub, so 'complete' refers to formula breadth, not collagen quantity.
-Honest for a skin-first buyer; a buyer wanting maximum peptide grams should read the trade-off.
+It's a differentiated skin matrix — 13 g peptides plus ceramides, polyphenols, and nicotinamide riboside — in one serving.
+Two caveats keep it from 'complete': it delivers fewer raw collagen grams than a 20 g bulk tub, and it omits vitamin C, the one cofactor a 'complete' collagen formula would most want.
+Honest for a skin-first buyer who adds their own C; a buyer wanting maximum grams or the built-in cofactor should read the trade-off.

 Partial